Sales reps who’ve been in the trenches long enough can agree: Buyer’s journey isn’t as simple as shown in flowcharts.

 Without efficient tracking, you won’t know which sales content is used the most and which isn’t.
 Track content based on the following metrics:

-- How much time users spend on it.
+- How much time do users spend on it?
 This tells you how engaging your content is.
 If users drop off fast, it needs restructuring/rewording.

-- How many views does it have.
-Another metric to see the demand of content.
+- How many views does it have?
+Another metric to see the demand for content.

-- How many times a content is downloaded.
+- How many times content is downloaded?
 As downloading content is a high friction activity, this tells you which content is the most high quality and what prospects seek to solve the most.

-SCM is a surefire way to improve your sales reps’ productivity and ensuring they don’t spend time & energy in non-revenue activities.
+SCM is a surefire way to improve your sales reps’ productivity and ensure they don’t spend time & energy on non-revenue activities.
 Your buyer journey shortens, and buyers feel much more confident when they are better informed during their journey.